- Your Pet's Wellbeing

 How much exercise does your senior dog need?

 Senior dogs also benefit from regular exercise, albeit in shorter sessions of 30-60 minutes spread throughout the day.
-Swimming can be an excellent low-impact exercise option for older dogs, helping to keep them active without straining their joints.
+Swimming can be an excellent low-impact exercise option for older dogs, helping to keep your senior dog stay active without straining their joints.

 As dogs age, it is very common for their gait to stiffen and/or the develop arthritis.
 Senior dogs tire out more on walks and might be a little slower, however, daily exercise needs to continue to be a priority.
 Some joint supplements can help with arthritis and stiffness.

-Remember, mental stimulation is crucial for all dogs, regardless of age or activity level.
+Remember, mental stimulation is important for all dogs, regardless of your dog’s age or activity level.
 Activities like food puzzles and interactive play are great for keeping your dog's mind engaged and healthy.
 Pay attention to your dog's cues to ensure they're getting the right amount of exercise without overexerting themselves.

 Mental stimulation is equally important as physical exercise.